trigram-mrp/fractureiser/docs/timeline.md

 That payload is the skyrage updater, which is a known Minecraft malware targeting spigot servers.

+After serving skyrage for a while, it switched again to serving the Meteor hacked client.

 (TODO this timeframe is not completely accurate)

 ---